 Skip to main content

-The travel ban is for the safety and protection of our U.S. citizens and those legally here in the United States (Source).
+• The purpose of the travel ban is to ensure the safety and protection of our U.S. citizens and those legally here in the United States (Source).

 1) Afghanistan